 For me the universal law of underwater movement has become associated with the feeling of being at home.
 This feeling is reinforced by the taste of salt water.
 If I have an addiction it is the addiction to being immersed in water and tasting salt water.

-I think for an Autistic people the universal law of underwater movement acts as the braking assistant/buddy that we so often lack in W.E.I.R.D. human social environments.
+I think for Autistic people the universal law of underwater movement acts as the braking assistant/buddy that we so often lack in W.E.I.R.D. human social environments.

 The ocean environment has healing properties for Autistic people.